g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 }
 ```

-compile it (I use Debian Linux for DLLs.
-I seem to run into a lot of inconsistencies using Visual Studio)
+compile it (I sometimes use Debian Linux for DLLs.
+In this case, I had some weird issues with using Visual Studio so just stuck with mingw)

 ~$ `x86_64-w64-mingw32-gcc netutils.c -shared -o netutils.dll`